chris-bc/wendigo/esp32/README.md

 ### ESP32-Wendigo Command Sequencing

+#### This section has been superseded and requires updating.

+*Unless in Interactive mode, all ESP32 output is now contained within binary packets sent as a stream of bytes from ESP32 to Flipper Zero.
+ESP32-Wendigo no longer acknowledges commands and it turns out UART isn't that error-prone after all.*

+Until this document is completed you can find byte offsets for various Wendigo packets in [Flipper/wendigo_common_defs.h](https://github.com/chris-bc/wendigo/blob/main/Flipper/wendigo_common_defs.h).

 When ESP32-Wendigo has completed its startup tasks it will send the string ```\nREADY\n``` (where "\n" denotes a carriage return).
 Wendigo is ready to accept the commands described below.
 Due to the sometimes-flaky nature of UART communication, ESP32-Wendigo acknowledges receipt of all commands.
 If a client does not receive confirmation the command should be re-transmitted until it is acknowledged.

 Some example dialogues that demonstrate the communication pattern are: